Jamaica and Barbados aren’t the only Caribbean countries out there. Bli kjent med “tapt” islands of the Caribbean– the ones “less-traveled”.

 If you’ve ever heardMadonna er kjent sang, “La Isla Bonita,” you’ve heard about Ambergris Caye (also known as San Pedro Island).
 Madonna loved it for a reason: it’s peaceful, rolig, and undiscovered by most.
 Situated near the coast of Belize, this large atoll is famous for quiet beaches, seiling, og snorkling.
 If you love to go snorkeling and diving, you’ll be ecstatic when you see the abundant sea life of the Hol Chan Marine Reserve.
 I tillegg, denne øya ligger i nærheten av det berømteBelize Blue Hole, another famous dive site.

 If you’re looking for more things to do on this “lost island” besides snorkeling, try exploring Mayan ruins in the Marco Gonzalez archaeological site, shopping i Belizean Arts Galleri, or booking a catamaran to cruise through the coral reef.

-Pronounced “kur-uh-sow”, or “Kyuor-uh-sow”, this Caribbean island is “lost” simply because many people just don’t know where it’s located!
+Pronounced “kur-uh-sow”, or “Kyuor-uh-sow”, this Caribbean island is “tapt” simply because many people just don’t know where it’s located!
 Like Bonaire, it belongs to the ABC islands.
 These lie among the Lesser Antilles islands in the southern Caribbean Sea.

 There’s plenty to do in Curacao.
 Start at Willemstad, landets hovedstad.
 Walk along the harbor and take in the crisp sea air as you gaze on the colorful Dutch colonial buildings that line the streets.
 The historic part of the city is now a World Heritage Site.
 You can explore with a guided tour, til fots, or hop on a strange-looking vehicle called atuk-tuk to zoom around town!